- Download our Moving to Montreal Guide (PDF)

-Broadly speaking, Montreal has an interesting mixture of Canadian working culture and European influences.
-People in the city tend to be fairly fashion conscious both in work and in public life.
-More vibrant offices have casual dress codes but, even then, collared shirts are common.
-In more formal business environments people opt for a conservative yet stylish dress code.
+Montreal is an interesting melting pot of Canadian working culture and European influences.
+People in the city tend to be fairly fashion conscious both at work and in their personal lives.
+The more creative workplaces tend to have casual dress codes but, even then, collared shirts remain common.
+In more formal business environments, people opt for a conservative yet stylish dress code.

-There is a widespread emphasis on individualism and equality, but some firms more closely resemble the elaborate hierarchies found in larger, more traditional European corporations.
+There is a widespread emphasis on individualism and equality in Montreal, but some firms closely resemble the elaborate hierarchies found in larger, more traditional European corporations.

-Typical business hours in the city are from 9am to 5pm and sometimes 7pm, from Monday to Friday.
-By law, local stores are allowed to be open from 9am to 9pm during the week, and 9am to 5pm on weekends.
-Getting to one's office should not be a problem as the public transport system is excellent in Montreal.
+Typical business hours in the city are Monday to Friday from 9am to 5pm and sometimes as late as 7pm.
+By law, local stores are allowed to open between 9am and 9pm during the week and from 9am to 5pm on weekends.